 What is pectin?

-As you read more and more about how to make blueberry jam, you’ll come across an ingredient called pectin.
+As you read more about how to make blueberry jam, you’ll come across an ingredient called pectin.
 Pectin is a thickening agent often used in jams and jellies so they set up properly after cooling.

 That’s why I use the frozen plate technique.
 Because the plate is frozen, it’ll instantly cool down the jam so you can determine how thick it is.

-Before you start, place a small plate in the freezer.
 When you’re ready to test your jam, take the plate out and add a small spoonful to the plate.

 Next, tilt your plate.
 If the jam slides too fast, it needs more time.
 If it slides slowly, it’s done.
 However, if it doesn’t move at all, you may have overcooked it.